 That being said, here is how I would split the 4 days you have in Positano, or another small village nearby.

-Day 1 on the Amalfi Coast – Positano
+Day 4 on the Amalfi Coast – Positano

-Check-in at your hotel or just leave your luggage and depending on where you choose to stay, head to the beach, or jump on the bus and go to Positano.
+Check in at your hotel or just leave your luggage and depending on where you choose to stay, head to the beach, or jump on the bus and go to Positano.

 Even though Positano is small there are plenty of things to explore on a day here.

-Boats come and go, hoards of people wander up the stairs taking them through the winding roads, but you can also find hidden gems and not-so-crowded places with views that will take your breath away.
+Boats come and go, and hoards of people wander up the stairs taking them through the winding roads, but you can also find hidden gems and not-so-crowded places with views that will take your breath away.

-Relax at the Spiaggia Grande (the beach in Positano), go for drinks at Franco’s Bar for sunset or make your way to Il San Pietro di Positano for a sunset dinner, taste the locally made limoncello, shop for some colorful beautiful Amalfi Coast ceramics to take home, and take countless amazingly beautiful pictures.
+Relax at the Spiaggia Grande (the beach in Positano), go for drinks at Franco’s Bar for sunset, or make your way to Il San Pietro di Positano for a sunset dinner, taste the locally made limoncello, shop for some colorful beautiful Amalfi Coast ceramics to take home, and take countless amazingly beautiful pictures.

-Day 2 on the Amalfi Coast – go on a day trip to Capri
+Day 5 on the Amalfi Coast – go on a day trip to Capri

-One cannot visit Capri without falling in love with the landscape, luxurious restaurants, and hotels, and the vibe this island has.
+One cannot visit Capri without falling in love with the landscape, luxurious restaurants, hotels, and vibe this island has.
 There’s no wonder why celebrities choose to spend their vacations in Capri and even have their favorite restaurants.

 Plan for the perfect Capri day trip with my ultimate guide – it includes all the information you will need: how to get to Capri, what to do and see in a day in Capri, where to eat on the island, and much more.

-Days 3 – 4 on the Amalfi Coast
+Days 6 – 7 on the Amalfi Coast

 You will have 2 full days to explore the wonderful Italian Riviera and you can split them however you want.

-Once you have seen Positano and its colorful houses perched on the top of the hill overlooking Marina Grande, head to some of the less known hidden gems on the coast.
+Once you have seen Positano and its colorful houses perched on the top of the hill overlooking Marina Grande, head to some of the less-known hidden gems on the coast.

 Atrani is a small village, minutes away from Positano, where you can feel the authentic Italian vibe and way of living.
 I remember having lunch at one of the restaurants in the small piazza, next to some ladies that were discussing their day and life.
 Children were playing football by the fountain, and people were returning to their homes after a long day at work.